 Dr. Carla Suhr joined the Spanish and Portuguese Department at UCLA in 2016 after finishing her PhD at the Universidad Complutense de Madrid.
 Professor Suhr focuses her academic work on the integration of culture, language, and cognition as a way to improve cross-cultural communication and inclusive teaching.

-She has worked in the field of Spanish linguistics and service learning for the past 14 years at organizations such as Universidad Complutense de Madrid and University of New Haven, and her experience as a Spanish teacher trainer provides her the ability to implement diverse teaching strategies towards a specific project, program, and course.
-She cofounded IDESLI International Institute of Linguistics in San Francisco in 2009, where she directed the Language Courses and developed programs geared to industries conducting businesses with Spanish-speaking countries and professionals as well as non-profit organizations working with the Latino community.
+She has worked in the field of Spanish linguistics and Community-Engaged Learning for the past 15 years at organizations such as Universidad Complutense de Madrid and University of New Haven.
+She cofounded IDESLI International Institute of Linguistics in San Francisco in 2009, where she directed the Language Courses, facilitated Spanish teacher trainings, and developed programs geared to industries conducting businesses with Spanish-speaking countries and professionals as well as non-profit organizations working with the Latinx community.

-M.A (2008) Intercultural Communication and Cognition, Universidad Complutense de Madrid
+- M.A (2008) Intercultural Communication and Cognition, Universidad Complutense de

 Taking it to the Streets: Spanish in the Community

 Service learning course to give students opportunity to use cultural and linguistic knowledge acquired in Spanish classes in real-world settings.
 Students required to spend a minimum of eight to 10 hours per week at agreed on site in Latino community.